unionai/unionai-docs/README.md

 ## Build the site with Algolia DocSearch

-To build the site with Algolia DocSearch, you need to provide the API keys associated with the byoc and serverless docsearch indexes.
+To build the site with Algolia DocSearch, you need to provide the API keys associated with the BYOC and Serverless DocSearch indexes.
 You can do this by creating a `secrets.txt` file (which will be ignored by git), and putting the following content into it:

 ```